 2007.
 Performance Breath DVD (RADA)

-My practice involves public engagement activities at the Wellcome Trust (2016) and the BBC’s Natural History Unit, curating for Being Human Festival Central, in association with the Female Voice event at the National Theatre (2014), VASTA conference (2014), Breath Conference RADA (2007), consultancy for Google (2013), directorial work (co-directed Alice Oswald’s Memorial (Brighton Festival, 2012), master-classes for Blake Society and Poel Festival (2012), music performance with Siren (2014-2016), senior voice training for RADA in Business where clients included Siemens, BP and the Foreign and Commonwealth Office (2005-11) and chairing Shakespeare North education sub-committee (2009-2016).
+My practice includes a public lecture on voice and film at the British Film Institute (2018) and on voice for the Wellcome Trust (2016), an interview for the BBC’s Natural History Unit, (2017), curation for Being Human Festival at Central in association with the Female Voice event at the National Theatre (2014), conference co-host coordination for VASTA at Central (2014), and at RADA: Breath Conference (2007), voice consultancy for Google (2013), directorial work co-directed Alice Oswald’s Memorial (Brighton Festival, 2012), master-classes for Blake Society and Poel Festival (2012), music performances with Siren (2014-2019), senior voice training for RADA in Business, with clients Siemens, BP and the Foreign and Commonwealth Office (2005-11) and chair of the Shakespeare North Theatre education sub-committee (2009-2019).

 Nothing to declare.